The Last Days: The Ascension of Christ (In Like Manner)

 John 20:17 'Touch me not - Μη μου ἁπτου, Cling not to me. Ἁπτομαι has this sense in Job_31:7, where the Septuagint use it for the Hebrew דבק dabak, which signifies to cleave, cling, stick, or be glued to.
 From Mat_28:9, it appears that some of the women held him by the feet and worshipped him.
 This probably Mary did; and our Lord seems to have spoken to her to this effect: “Spend no longer time with me now: I am not going immediately to heaven - you will have several opportunities of seeing me again: but go and tell my disciples, that I am, by and by, to ascend to my Father and God, who is your Father and God also.
 Therefore, let them take courage.'

-• Joh 20:27-29 KJV Then saith he to Thomas, Reach hither thy finger, and behold my hands; and reach hither thy hand, and thrust it into my side: and be not faithless, but believing.
-28 And Thomas answered and said unto him, My Lord and my God.
-29 Jesus saith unto him, Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed.
+• Joh 20:27 KJV Then saith he to Thomas, Reach hither thy finger, and behold my hands; and reach hither thy hand, and thrust it into my side: and be not faithless, but believing.

 • Mat 28:9-10 KJV And as they went to tell his disciples, behold, Jesus met them, saying, All hail.
 And they came and held him by the feet, and worshipped him.
 10 Then said Jesus unto them, Be not afraid: go tell my brethren that they go into Galilee, and there shall they see me.

-In Matthew's account however, Jesus did not forbid the women from touching or worshipping Him!
+However, in Matthew's account of the resurrection, Jesus did not forbid the women from touching or worshipping Him!
+Therefore, the change in His appearance took place at His glorification after the ascension.

 Jesus Walking on the Sea